 All the heat-loving crops are in season at this time of year, which means you might have a glut of tomatoes and cucumbers on your hands.
 Beetroot, broccoli, courgettes and summer squash are all in abundance this month too, as well as plums, raspberries and blackberries.

 9 Go to a festival

-While things might not still be quite back to normal, lots of festivals are back in some shape or form this year.
+Most festivals are back in some shape or form this year after the pandemic.
 So whether it’s a music, book, theatre, or any other kind of festival, it’s time to enjoy their return.

-Restrictions and plans are changing regularly, so I’m not going to list them here as the info will be out of date almost immediately.
+Things are still subject to change, so I’m not going to list them here as the info will be out of date almost immediately.
 Get googling for the latest info on events near you!

 10 Have an outdoor nap

 This is (probably) the last month of the year you’ll be able to enjoy an al fresco nap, so head for your sun lounger or take a blank under a tree and enjoy the kind of refreshing nap that only sleeping in the fresh air can provide!

 11 Make your own ice lollies